jeswinsimon/Android-Greek/README.md

 # Greek

-A simple Hello, World application to get started with the Android Application Development.
+A simple Hello, World application to get started with Android Application Development.